Tchibo/sap-developer-roadmap/abap-developer-roadmap/Connectivity/IDocs.md

+> [!NOTE] Vorschlag
+> An **IDoc (Intermediate Document)** is a proprietary standardized data format from SAP that enables to exchange master as well as transactional business data (e.g. article master data, orders).
+The data transfer is performed as a **push**: The source SAP system stores the IDoc in a repository of the target system (either SAP or non-SAP).
+The stored IDoc is processed by the target system **asynchronously**.

 An **IDoc (Intermediate Document)** is a proprietary standardized data format from SAP that enables the asynchronous exchange as a push of master as well as transactional business data (e.g. article master data, orders) between SAP systems and external partners.

 It consists of a control record and several data and status records.
 The control record contains details of the dispatch (e.g. type & recipient), status records the status of the processing within SAP and the data contains the actual data of the transmission.
 See also the example at the bottom.